Japanese PM Suga denies reports of dissolving parliament in mid-September - Up News Info

 “There are no plans to push back the Liberal Democratic Party leadership election, and we will work around the dates available for the general election,” he said.
 The LDP leadership race is slated to be held on Sept.
 29.

+A senior LDP official told Reuters that Suga was weighing a party executive and cabinet reshuffle early next week.
+He added that the cabinet reshuffle would be small scale.

-On Tuesday, media said Suga planned to remove long-term party ally and current LDP Secretary General Toshihiro Nikai from his post.
-Nikai threw his backing behind Suga and helped him win the top post in the turmoil to succeed former premier Shinzo Abe last September.
+On Tuesday, media said Suga planned to remove long-term party ally and current LDP Secretary General Toshihiro Nikai from his post as part of the reshuffle.

 Article content